Teacher Guided Architecture Search: Experiments and Results

-As a baseline, we also performed a similar search but using the performance metric to guide the search.
-The best discovered network found using the combined P+TG metric (SAGENet-neuro) reached a top-1 error of 32.54\% that was significantly lower than 34.4\% top-1 error achieved by the best network derived from performance-guided search (TPE-imagenet; see Table \ref{table_imagenet_results}).
-Despite this, the best model found using the primate brain representations (SAGENet-neuro) did not perform as well as the model found by searching on CIFAR-100 dataset using ResNet as the teacher network.
-One critical factor that might have affected the quality of the best discovered model was the amount of per-sample training done during the search that was restricted to 2000 steps ($1/5$epoch) in our experiment.
+We found that the best discovered network using the combined P+TG metric (SAGENet-neuro) had a significantly lower top-1 error (32.54\%) than the best network derived from performance-guided search (34.4\%; P-imagenet; see Table \ref{table_neural_results}).
+This suggests that the approach has potential merit.
+However, when searching on CIFAR-100 dataset, the best model found by using the partially observed internal representations of the primate brain teacher network (SAGENet-neuro) did not perform as well as the model found by using the fully observed internal representations of the ResNet teacher network.
+One critical factor that might have affected the quality of the best discovered model was the amount of per-sample training done during the search (this was limited to 2000 steps ($1/5$epoch) in our experiment).
 Naturally, allowing more training before evaluation would potentially result in a more accurate prediction of mature performance and discovering a higher performing model.
-Another important factor was the sufficiency of the neural recordings for constructing a teacher RDM that could further be improved with larger population of neural responses measured in response to more inputs.
-Nevertheless, the representational embedding constructed from only a few hundred neural sites were still informative enough to produce a meaningful guidance for the architecture search.
+Another important factor was the partially observations of the brain -- neural recordings for constructing a teacher RDM would likely be further improved with larger population of neural responses measured in response to more stimuli.
+Nevertheless, the teacher representations constructed from only a few hundred primate neural sites was already informative enough to produce improved guidance for architecture search.